mrkarezina/my-voice-briefing/README.md

 ### Email story link | Intent: **EmailArticleLinkIntent**
-If the user is signed in get their email from `this.$user.$data.email` Send the email containing information on the story using the SendGrid API.
+If the user is signed in get their email from `this.$user.$data.email`.
+Can then send the email containing information on the story using the SendGrid API.

 Use node.js client to populate the template variables and send a [transactional email](https://github.com/sendgrid/sendgrid-nodejs/blob/master/use-cases/transactional-templates.md) template using the templateID.

 **Ask:** What to do next?

-Use this.$user.$data.accountData to check if the user is signed in.
+Use `this.$user.$data.accountData` to check if the user is signed in.
-If not use return this.showAccountLinkingCard(); [Guide](https://www.jovo.tech/docs/data#account-linking).
+If not, then show the user and account linking card with `this.showAccountLinkingCard();`.
+[Guide](https://www.jovo.tech/docs/data#account-linking).
-Handle the sign in with the ON_SIGN_IN() intent.
+The sign in itself is handled with the `ON_SIGN_IN()` intent.

 ### Next story (YES or NO) | Intent: **NextStoryIntent**
 Can only be invoked if there is a this.followUpState(‘SelectNextMove’) called before.